-The Master's degree in nursing and the Doctor of Nursing Practice at Rush University College of Nursing is accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).
+The Master's degree in nursing and the Doctor of Nursing Practice program at Rush University College of Nursing are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).

 The direct entry master's (MSN) for non-nurses: generalist entry master's (GEM) program at Rush University College of Nursing comprehensively prepares students to be graduate registered nurse (RN) clinicians with a focus in clinical leadership.
 Graduates are prepared to function at a high level in inpatient, out-patient and community settings.
 This program is for students who already have a bachelor's degree.

 The clinical nurse leader (CNL) is responsible for clinical management of comprehensive client care, for individuals and clinical populations across the continuum of care, and in multiple settings.
 The CNL assumes leadership/accountability for health outcomes for a specific group of clients within a unit or setting through the assimilation and application of research-based information to design, implement and evaluate plans of care.
 The clinical nurse leader is also responsible for the coordination and planning of care team activities and functions.
 Health promotion, risk reduction and improvement in point-of-care outcomes are critical elements in the role of the clinical nurse leader.

 Doctor of Nursing Practice DNP (DNP) - Nurse Practitioner Options and Nurse Anesthesia